Shared decision-making in medicine: In clinical practice guidelines and consensus statements

+The Guidelines International Network (GIN) encourages the use of shared decision making and decision aids with the provision of communication guidelines to patients and the public.

 Conferences

-Many researchers and practitioners in this field meet every two years at the International Shared Decision Making (ISDM) Conference, which have been held at Oxford in 2001, Swansea in 2003, Ottawa in 2005, Freiburg in 2007, Boston in 2009, Maastricht in 2011, Lima in 2013, Sydney, (Aus) in 2015, and Lyon in 2017.
-It was held in Quebec City in 2019.
-The next ISDM conference will be in June 2022 in Kolding, Denmark.
+Many researchers and practitioners in this field meet every two years at the International Shared Decision Making (ISDM) Conference, which have been held at Oxford (2001), Swansea (2003), Ottawa (2005), Freiburg (2007), Boston (2009), Maastricht (2011), Lima (2013), Sydney (2015), Lyon (2017), Quebec City (2019), Kolding, Denmark (2022), and Lausanne, Switzerland (2024).

-On December 12–17, 2010 the Salzburg Global Seminar began a series with a session focused on "The Greatest Untapped Resource in Healthcare?
+On December 12–17, 2010, the Salzburg Global Seminar began a series with a session focused on "The Greatest Untapped Resource in Healthcare?
 Informing and Involving Patients in Decisions about Their Medical Care."
 Powerful conclusions emerged among the 58 participants from 18 countries: not only is it ethically right that patients should be involved more closely in decisions about their own medical care and the risks involved, it is practical – through careful presentation of information and the use of decision aids/pathways – and it brings down costs.
 Unwarranted practice variations are reduced, sometimes dramatically.

 The Agency for Healthcare Research and Quality (AHRQ) Eisenberg Conference Series brings together "[e]xperts in health communication, health literacy, shared decision-making, and related fields come together to ... offer insight into how state-of-the-art advances in medical science can be transformed into state-of-the-art clinical decision making and improved health communication."